BranchMetrics/react-native-branch-deep-linking-attribution/examples/webview_tutorial/README.md

 way you like, e.g. mail yourself a link or copy it and paste it into the Notes app.
 Open any link generated in the app.
 The app will be launched, and the appropriate content will be displayed.

+## Notes

+The following are not included yet in this tutorial.

+- Setting up and handling URI schemes
+- Setting up custom Branch domains or non-Branch domains
+- Handling non-Branch domains
+- Using a single Branch key